 Aus der Serie: Lycopodium, 2012

 One of the driving forces at the time of the collection's founding was the idea to engage art as an internal instrument for communication.
 Display of works in the immediate work environment creates an inspiring space that at the same time foments a dialogue.
 A democratic method of selection allows bank employees to decide which art works will be exhibited in their space in 6 to 8 curated exhibits on different floors of the bank each year.
 Moreover, numerous tours of the collection are made available to the bank's employees.
 Projects in which artists collaborate closely with employees of the DZ BANK grant special insight into artistic working methods.
-The artist Loredana Nemes created her series »Pinstripe«” as part of the seventh employee project, which is currently on view in the DZ BANK.
+The artist Loredana Nemes created her series »Pinstripe«” as part of the seventh employee project, which was on view in 2017 in the DZ BANK.